 Below are some resources for finding a rental apartment in Israel:

-• Yad2: Yad2 is a database of real estate listings for every city in Israel.
-It also has a partner app called Dooron that can comb through the site for you and show you relevant listings.
-Both of these sites are only in Hebrew, although viewing them using Google Chrome lets you receive on-site translations for some of the text.
+- Yad2: Yad2 is a database of real estate listings for every city in Israel.
+This site is only in Hebrew, although viewing it using Google Chrome lets you receive on-site translations for some of the text.

 Rental contracts for private housing can be different from the ones you are used to.
 Request the contract before the signing day and ask a fluent Hebrew speaker to look it over before signing.
 It is even preferable to take someone who speaks Hebrew with you to the contract signing.
 Some universities have free law clinics where student lawyers will review your contract and even accompany you for negotiations and signing.
 Contact your university housing representative to see if this service is available.